 Several limitations should be acknowledged when interpreting the findings from this study.
 Initially, participants used the artificial intelligence (AI) video generation platform Synthesia \cite{synthesia} and its application programming interface (API) \cite{synthesiaAPI} to create virtual humans.
 Although the platform provided a diverse catalog of female and male agents, the choices were restricted to the designs available in the catalog.
 Notably, this catalog only featured male and female agents, which did not accommodate non-binary gender expressions.
 Furthermore, participants, particularly those from Latin American backgrounds, found the options for male appearances limited.
 Future research should aim to expand the design capabilities of virtual humans, allowing for a more nuanced interplay of gender, race, ethnicity, and age to better reflect the voice and appearance of the virtual agents.

 In addition to the limitations posed by the platform's catalog, the first part of our user study also faced challenges with the diversity and balance of its sample population.
 Although the number of participants was increased from previous efforts \cite{TAP} and had a larger population of female participants (n=182), the group remained predominantly male (n=281) and also lacked sufficient representation from some ethnic backgrounds.
-Our user study depended on the student population we could recruit from our institution at the time and was limited to its socio-geographic context.
 We acknowledge that we could have recruited a more balanced demographic sample through platforms that allow demographic recruitment specifications (e.g., Prolific \cite{prolific}).
-However, we were limited by our resources and relied on a sample population (n=481) originating from the University of Florida.
+However, our user study depended on the student population we could recruit from our institution at the time and was limited to its socio-geographic context: we were limited by our resources and relied on a sample population (n=481) originating from the University of Florida.